 Option 2 – Medicare Advantage plan (Part C)

-If you choose a Medicare Advantage plan through a private insurance company, you usually have coverage for the same services covered by Parts A and B, but your cost sharing will differ from Original Medicare.
+If you choose a Medicare Advantage plan through a private insurance company, everything covered by Original Medicare must be covered by Medicare Advantage plans, but your cost sharing will differ from Original Medicare.
 Additional benefits may also be included in the plan.

 - Part C – Medicare Advantage plan – Helps cover inpatient hospital care and outpatient care, such as doctor visits, preventive health screenings and other services.

 - Part D – Outpatient prescription drug coverage is included in most Medicare Advantage plans.

 - Additional benefits – Some plans may include routine vision, routine hearing, routine and preventive dental, wellness programs and more as part of the plan.